UBS: UBS Asset Management

 In February 2017, UBS Group AG and the Northern Trust Corporation, an American international financial services company, announced an agreement for the acquisition of UBS Asset Management's fund administration servicing units in Luxembourg and Switzerland.
 This acquisition will facilitate the expansion of the Northern Trust Corporation into these two countries, turning the American company into the major fund administrator in the local markets and into one of the ten global leaders in the sector.
 At the end of the transaction, completed in October 2017, the American company will administrate a total of CHF 420 billion in assets.
 UBS Asset Management will continue anyway to offer Management Company, White Labelling and Representative Services to its clients.
-Ulrich Körner, president of the UBS Asset Management, affirms that the continuous transformation of their platform is due to a major efficiency, effectiveness and geographical dislocation of the services offered by the bank.
+Ulrich Körner, president of the UBS Asset Management, affirms that the continuous transformation of its platform is due to a major efficiency, effectiveness and geographical dislocation of the services offered by the bank.

 UBS's main competitors in this division are BlackRock, Vanguard Group, State Street Global Advisers (SSGA), Fidelity Investments and Allianz Asset Management (AAM).

 In April 2025, UBS Asset Management, which oversees $1.8 trillion in assets, has removed restrictions on some of its sustainability funds investing in manufacturers of conventional weapons.
 This marks a shift in European asset management, as investors respond to rising geopolitical tensions and a regional push for rearmament.
 UBS still maintains bans on controversial weapons like cluster munitions and biological arms but gave no explanation for lifting the conventional weapons ban.
 The trend reflects growing investor enthusiasm to support Europe's defense buildup, particularly amidst pressure from U.S. government and rising military spending across the continent.
 As a result, defense stocks have surged in value.